 Visiting any of Rainbow Network’s feeding centers in rural Nicaragua is always an eye opening experience.
-When I go to see them, I find groups of smiling children, eating hearty portions of rice with stewed chicken and vegetables — but after a few brief conversations with the children and their parents, it is easy to see that their lives have not always been so happy.
+Inside, you typically find groups of smiling children, eating hearty portions of rice with stewed chicken and vegetables — but after a few brief conversations with the children and their parents, it is easy to see that their lives have not always been so happy.

 Ask any of them what they would be eating if the feeding center did not exist, and they will give you roughly the same response: